tyranno-studios/blockchain-brawlers-whitepaper/README.md

 For a gameplay rules overview [go here](https://medium.com/blockchain-brawlers/gameplay-explained-how-does-the-pvp-card-game-designed-by-richard-garfield-work-e9b83e1c407e).
 For a video tutorial of how to play [go here](https://medium.com/blockchain-brawlers/blockchain-brawlers-summer-block-party-week-2-brings-the-heat-with-pvp-gameplay-first-look-d9f714b2237f).

-To understand all of the assets required to actually compete in the PvP portion of this game be sure to read over the PvP Asset Require section down below.
+To understand all of the assets required to actually compete in the PvP portion of this game be sure to read over the PvP Asset Require section up above

 ## AI Based Brawler